Stress and Anger Management

 - grief and loss.

-CBT was initially developed by Aaron Beck as therapy for depression and anxiety.
-Since then, it has become an effective treatment not only for depression and anxiety, but also for attention deficit hyperactivity disorder (ADHD), post-traumatic stress disorder (PTSD), obsessive-compulsive disorder (OCD) and eating disorders.
-Today, cognitive behaviour therapy can be effectively practised both in-person and online, and it has been adapted to address a wide range of issues, including:
+Aaron Beck developed CBT in the 1960s as a therapy for depression and anxiety.
+Since then, CBT has become an effective treatment not only for mood disorders, but also for attention deficit hyperactivity disorder (ADHD), post-traumatic stress disorder (PTSD), obsessive-compulsive disorder (OCD), eating disorders, dependencies and various non-clinical challenges, such as self-esteem, communication and anger difficulties and many other issues.

 Solution-Focused Counselling

-The traditional distinction between counselling and psychotherapy lies in their focus: counselling typically addresses non-clinical or less severe issues.
-However, it is often combined with therapy to support individuals dealing with conditions such as depression, anxiety, ADHD, PTSD and OCD.
-Counselling helps with
+The traditional distinction between counselling and psychotherapy lies in their focus.
+Psychotherapy typically deals with clinical conditions to treat specific symptoms.
+However, it is often combined with counselling to support individuals willing to address broader life difficulties.

 Online and In-Person Marriage Counselling and Couples Therapy